huggingface/blog/benczechmark.md

 - Reason and perform complex tasks in Czech.
 - Generate and verify grammatically and semantically correct Czech.
-- Extract Information and Store knowledge by answer questing question about Czech culture and Czech-related facts.
+- Extract information and store knowledge by answering questions about Czech culture and Czech-related facts.
 - Do what language models are trained for—estimate the probability of Czech texts.

 To achieve this, we've sourced **50** tasks spanning **9** categories, with 90% of tasks having native, non-translated content.